-How can gingivitis turn into periodontitis?In normal conditions, our mouths contain friendly bacteria that live in harmony with our immune system.
+How can gingivitis turn into periodontitis?Under normal conditions, oral bacteria live in harmony with our immune system.

 From gingivitis to periodontitis: The risk factors

 Different factors can cause gingivitis to turn into periodontitis.
-Among these factors:
+These include:

 Plaque is a bacterial deposit that sticks to the teeth and can turn into tartar which is more resistant.

 The long contact of the plaque with the gum will aggravate the inflammation and lead to periodontitis.

 Stress is an aggravating factor in gum disease.
 Patients who have difficulty coping with stress are at greater risk of severe periodontal disease.